-To meet the needs of future residents in this NE urban growth boundary expansion area, the district began working with Pahlisch Homes in 2020 on the planning and design of a 5.2-acre neighborhood park located in the future Petrosa development (Park Search area #4).
-When developing large community tracks, the district often partners with developers early in planning process to ensure the park’s construction meets design standards and that the space aligns with the BPRD’s community goals.
+To meet the needs of future residents in this NE urban growth boundary expansion area, the district began working with Pahlisch Homes in 2020 for a 5.2-acre neighborhood park located in the future Petrosa development.
+When developing large community tracks, the district partners with developers early in the planning process to ensure the park’s construction meets design standards and that the space aligns with the BPRD’s community goals.

 Eagle Road and Boulder Creek Drive in NE Bend

-For more information on the Park Search Area 4 – Fieldstone Park, please contact
+For more information on the Fieldstone Park – Park Search Area 4, please contact

 Tel: (541) 706-6154

 Park Name approved by BPRD Board – January 4th, 2022